Kristian Thorstvedt

-Kristian Thorstvedt (born 13 March 1999) is a Norwegian professional footballer who plays as an attacking midfielder for Serie A club Sassuolo and the Norway national team.
+Kristian Thorstvedt (born 13 March 1999) is a Norwegian professional footballer who plays as a midfielder for Serie A club Sassuolo and the Norway national team.

-Career
+Club career

 Early career

-On 1 February 2018, Thorstvedt signed a one and a half year contract with Viking.
+On 1 February 2018, Thorstvedt signed a one-and-a-half-year contract with Viking.
 He was awarded young player of the season in the 2018 1. divisjon.

 Genk

-On 3 January 2020, he signed a three and a half year contract with Genk.
+On 3 January 2020, he signed a three-and-a-half-year contract with Genk.

 On 4 March 2021, Thorstvedt netted a brace in Genk's 4–1 defeat of Mechelen in the quarter-final stage of the Belgian Cup.
 Genk would eventually go on to beat Standard Liège in the final to win the domestic cup for the fifth time in club history.
 On 20 May 2021, Thorstvedt scored a hat-trick in a 4–0 league win over Royal Antwerp.
 On 28 April 2022, Genk announced that they had extended Thorstvedt's contract, keeping him with the club through the end of the 2024-25 season.